What is a PCI Audit? How to Get Your Business Ready

 Maintain a vulnerability management system

-Requirement 5: Protect all systems against malware and regularly update anti-virus software or programs.
+Requirement 5: Use and regularly update anti-virus software or programs

 Why this matters: Malicious software, commonly referred to as “malware” — including viruses, worms, and Trojans — enters the network during many business-approved activities, including employee email and use of the internet, smartphones, mobile computers, and storage devices, resulting in the exploitation of system vulnerabilities.
 Anti-virus software must be used on all systems commonly affected by malware to protect systems from current and evolving malicious software threats.
 Additional anti-malware solutions may be considered a supplement to the anti-virus software.
-Additionally, all personnel needs to be aware of and follow security policies and procedures to ensure systems are protected from malware on a continuous basis.
+Additionally, all personnel need to be aware of and follow security policies and procedures to ensure systems are protected from malware continuously.

 Requirement 6: Develop and maintain secure systems and applications.